-Blue chalcedony is particularly popular as a decorative stone but is often dyed.
+Blue chalcedony is particularly popular as a decorative stone.
+Material used for gemstones is often dyed.

 Graded 6.5 to 7 on Mohs scale of hardness, chalcedony is a fairly hard material that can be found pretty much worldwide.

-The finest material comes from India, Madagascar, Burma, Brazil, Mexico and the USA.
+The finest grade material comes from India, Madagascar, Burma, Brazil, Mexico and the USA.

 Different Varieties of Chalcedony

 Some of the lesser known varieties of chalcedony include plasma, sard and sardonyx.
-Sard occurs in shades of light to dark brown and sardonyx features bands of sard in addition to white chalcedony.
+Sard occurs in shades of light to dark brown whilst sardonyx features bands of sard with white chalcedony.

-Stones with distinctive and colourful bands are mostly referred to as agate.
-When the bands are black, white, dark brown or just one colour it's known as onyx.
+Banded chalcedony irrespective of colour tends to be known as agate.
+When bands are black, white, dark brown or just one colour it's known as onyx.

 The main difference between agate and onyx is the bands.
-In onyx they're parallel whilst in agate they're curved.
+In onyx the bands are parallel whilst in agate they're curved.

-Chalcedony has been used by man for thousands of years.
+The mineral chalcedony has been used for thousands of years.
 It's believed to have been one of the earliest materials used for tools and weapons.
 Other varieties including agate, flint, jasper and petrified wood were also widely used.